-The Office for National Statistics produced in August 2014 a set of migration indicators, the data from which has been used to present this analysis.
+The Office for National Statistics produce a set of migration indicators, the data from which has been used to present this analysis.
 Local area migration is important on a number of levels in terms of employment, skills, local services, housing, and has clear variation between rural and urban levels.

 All figures are calculated on a per 1,000 resident population basis, and rural/urban averages are provided for comparison purposes.